lh3/lh3.github.com/_posts/2021-01-11-minigraph-as-a-multi-assembly-sv-caller.md

 ![](http://www.liheng.org/images/minigraph/examples.jpg)

-How much do these complex SVs matter?
+Are there many complex SVs?
 Not a lot by count.
 In the left plot below, all examples come from blue and green areas on the "Partial-repeat" bar.
 There are only several hundred of them.
-However, these complex SVs are often resulted from long segmental duplications and affect a much larger fraction of genomes in comparison to transposon insertions (the "Partial-repeat" bar on the right plot).
+However, these complex SVs often reside in long segmental duplications and affect a much larger fraction of genomes in comparison to transposon insertions (the "Partial-repeat" bar on the right plot).
 Genes in these loci, a few hundred of them, are frequently related to immune systems (e.g. many HLA/KIR genes) or under rapid evolution in the